cindyhansel/cindyhansel/README.md

 This GitHub repository showcases projects I developed as part of my Data Analytics & Visualization Certificate program at the University of Minnesota.
-The projects demonstrate skills in Python, SQL, data cleaning, machine learning, and data visualization.
+This portfolio demonstrate skills in Python, SQL, ETL, machine learning, javascript, api, and data visualization, among other data analytics skills.

 Included is a project brought in from my non-profit experience from Cradle 2 Career, and a machine learning project on NFL conversion prediction